 $250 – Oct 1 (at delivery to the Refuge of the artwork intended for the annual fundraiser)

 Should the artist be unable to complete the residency requirements, The Refuge reserves the right to withhold payment of any of the stipend.

 The residency program begins on March 15, 2019 and ends on May 15th, 2019.
 A final work of art must be completed in time for our fall fundraiser, currently scheduled for the end of September, 2019.

 The artist will visit the Refuge on a weekly basis during the residency to sketch, photograph, or observe the animal residents as would be helpful for their artistic process.

 The artist will follow all procedures for safety and ease of the residents (locking gates, using non-toxic art supplies, etc.) that will be explained at the beginning of the residency.

-The artist will donate an original work to The Refuge’s fall Annual Benefit for the Animals.
+The artist will donate an original work to the Refuge’s fall Benefit for the Animals fundraiser.
 The work of art for the fundraiser must be framed or otherwise ready for hanging or display on delivery, and the artist should indicate its value.
 The artist must arrange for a time to drop off the artwork when there is someone to receive it.